 *This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 As most vegetables prefer full sun place them where they will get the most sunlight preferably against a wall to protect from strong winds and group them together to assist with evaporation loss.

-With a little imagination and use of different shapes and sizes of pots you can set up a great growing area on your balcony which is both attractive and very productive.
+With a little imagination and use of different shapes and sizes of pots, you can set up a great growing area on your balcony.
+This can be both attractive and very productive.
 Use shallow wide planters for things like lettuce, spinach, onions and other greens and deeper pots for things like tomatoes, carrots, capsicum and other root vegetables.
-For smaller pots of herbs you can purchase a tiered display stand to make even better use of the space available.
-You can even purchase small free standing green houses which will help to create a micro-environment for seed germination but remember to open the front flap or even remove the cover once the plants start growing so they don’t get burnt once the weather warms up.
+For smaller pots of herbs, you can purchase a tiered display stand.
+This will make even better use of the space available.
+You can even purchase small freestanding greenhouses which will help to create a micro-environment for seed germination.
+However, remember to open the front flap or even remove the cover once the plants start growing.
+This prevents them from getting get burnt once the weather warms up.

 Even hanging planters, if you have space for them, can be used to grow things like cherry tomatoes and strawberries.
-You can also purchase dwarf fruit trees such as peach, nectarine and apple which would make an attractive feature in your balcony garden.
+You can also purchase dwarf fruit trees such as peach, nectarine and apple.
+These would make an attractive feature in your balcony garden.

-Just remember that the only nutrients that your plants will get is from the potting mix you use so its necessary to apply a good fertilizer once the plants are established.
-Whether you use a liquid seaweed or slow release pellets make sure you get the nitrogen-phosphorous-potassium mix right for the type of plants you are growing.
+Just remember that the only nutrients that your plants will get are from the potting mix you use.
+Therefore, its necessary to apply a good fertilizer once the plants are established.
+Whether you use liquid seaweed or slow-release pellets make sure you get the nitrogen-phosphorus-potassium mix right for the type of plants you are growing.
 As a general rule, nitrogen is for leaf growth, phosphorous for root growth and potassium for flower and fruit production.